Sp-ino/cal_framework/README.md

 - The function should return a column vector ys that represents the estimated sequence (of size *sequ_len x 1*).

-#### Settings file
+#### Settings files
-Settings about data (e.g. filter length, sequence length, etc.) should be stored in a dedicated folder whose path must be passed as an argument to `gen_mex` and `testbench`.
+Settings regarding data (e.g. filter length, sequence length, etc.) should be stored in a dedicated folder whose path must be passed as an argument to `gen_mex` and `testbench`.
 This folder should contain two .json files:
 - joint_settings.json: contains settings for a joint algorithm.
 The expression "joint